-The Waterloo square (Waterlooplein) has even been honoured in a famous Amsterdam song in the melody of Aux Champs-Elysees and it deserves it.
+The Waterloo Square (Waterlooplein) has even been honored in a famous Amsterdam song in the melody of Aux Champs-Elysees and it deserves it.
 Amsterdam Waterlooplein hosts not only a bric-a-brac kinda flea market (including furniture) but also lots of new (cheap) vintage and second-hand clothing.

 After 6 p.m. the booksellers lock up their books in the special cabinets inside the passage, which have been created for exactly this purpose in 1857.
 Old men have always been interested in old books, I guess.